victorfreiry/blockchain-homework/POA Development Chain/README.md

 Make sure that you scroll down to choose Custom in the "Network" column to reveal more options like Chain ID:

-custom network
+1- Custom network

-Type ETH in the Currency box.
+2- Type ETH in the Currency box.

-In the Chain ID box, type the chain id you generated during genesis creation.
+3- In the Chain ID box, type the chain id you generated during genesis creation.

-In the URL box type: http://127.0.0.1:8545.
+4- In the URL box type: http://127.0.0.1:8545.
 This points to the default RPC port on your local machine.

 Finally, click Save & Use Custom Node.